 "Very true.-Well, a little while ago it occurred to me how very sad it would be to have Jane Fairfax walking home again, late at night, and cold as the nights are now.
 And as I looked at her, though I never saw her appear to more advantage, it struck me that she was heated, and would therefore be particularly liable to take cold.
 Poor girl!
 I could not bear the idea of it; so, as soon as Mr. Weston came into the room, and I could get at him, I spoke to him about the carriage.
 You may guess how readily he came into my wishes; and having his approbation, I made my way directly to Miss Bates, to assure her that the carriage would be at her service before it took us home; for I thought it would be making her comfortable at once.
 Good soul! she was as grateful as possible, you may be sure.
-'Nobody was ever so fortunate as herself!'-but with many, many thanks-'there was no occasion to trouble us, for Mr. Knightley's carriage had brought, and was to take them home again.'
+'Nobody was ever so fortunate as herself!'but with many, many thanks-'there was no occasion to trouble us, for Mr. Knightley's carriage had brought, and was to take them home again.'
 I was quite surprized;-very glad, I am sure; but really quite surprized.
-Such a very kind attention-and so knowing his usual ways, I am very much inclined to think that it was for their accommodation the carriage was used at all.
+Such a very kind attention-and so thoughtful an attention!-the sort of thing that so few men would think of.
+And, in short, from knowing his usual ways, I am very much inclined to think that it was for their accommodation the carriage was used at all.
 I do suspect he would not have had a pair of horses for himself, and that it was only as an excuse for assisting them."